 During August, local people decorate the streets of the city, hold parades, and worship their saints and virgins: San Caetano, San Lorenzo, and La Paloma.
 These holidays are celebrated in the first two weeks of August, but residents begin to prepare for them since October of the previous year.
 These open-air parties are locally known as "verbenas".
-They are celebrated in such areas of the city as Rastro/Embajadores area (San Cayetano festival, 2-8 August), Lavapiés (San Lorenzo, 9-11 August), and La Latina (La Paloma, 12-15 August).
+They are celebrated in such areas of the city as Rastro/Embajadores area (Festivity of San Cayetano, August 7), Lavapiés (Festivity of San Lorenzo, August 10), and La Latina (Festivity of Virgen de la Paloma, August 15).

 The beginning of this holiday is difficult to miss.
 The streets are decorated with flags, garlands, and lights.
 In the afternoon, marches pass through the city, and the celebrations continue with concerts and music in the evening.
 You will see how the locals, again and again, perform their traditional dance.